Appdynamics/oracle-monitoring-extension/README.md

 usage of such code.

 ##Contributing
-Always feel free to fork and contribute any changes directly here on GitHub.
+Always feel free to fork and contribute any changes directly here on [GitHub](https://github.com/Appdynamics/oracle-monitoring-extension/).

 ##Community
-Find out more in the [AppSphere](http://appsphere.appdynamics.com/t5/Extensions/Oracle-Database-Monitoring-Extension/idi-p/835) community.
+Find out more in the [AppDynamics Exchange](https://www.appdynamics.com/community/exchange/extension/oracle-database-monitoring-extension/) community.

 ##Support
 For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:help@appdynamics.com).